dmorenoh/antaeus/docs/SOLUTION.md

 ## Payment
  This represents the *invoice* payment transaction as a whole, considering all the steps (status) taken in order to consider a pending invoice successfully processed (paid and charged).
-This transaction will have a life cycle defined by the following statuses
+This transaction will have a life cycle defined by the following statuses.
+Why this?
+As following idempotent pattern and managing concurrency.

 | Payment Status | Description  |
 |--|--|